QuentinRa/blog.quentinra.dev/operating-systems/webservers/apache/index.md

 # Apache2 webserver

-😵 *Due to some mistake on my side, these notes were not tested (nor are complete) at all* 😵

 <div class="row row-cols-md-2"><div>

 **Apache** is a thread-per-request server, which is steadily being replaced by event-driven servers such as Nginx or Node.js.